Dynee/pycmdtopdf/README.md

 # pycmdtopdf
-takes a command line command and generates a pdf file from the output
+takes a command line arguments and generates a pdf file from the output

 # Example
 ```